-Localize a website with HTMLRewriter · Cloudflare Workers docs
+Localize a website with HTMLRewriter

 getAssetFromKV function retrieves a website asset uploaded from your local

-./public folder, runs some magic to make it live on Workers KV, and returns it to the user.
-For now, we can ignore much of
+./public folder, makes it live on Workers KV, and returns it to the user.
+For now, ignore

-getAssetFromKV (though if you’d like to learn more, check out the docs .
+getAssetFromKV (though if you would like to learn more, refer to the documentation

-To implement translations on the site, we’ll take the HTML response retrieved from KV and pass it into a new instance of
+To implement translations on the site, take the HTML response retrieved from KV and pass it into a new instance of

 HTMLRewriter.
 When instantiating

-HTMLRewriter, we can also attach handlers using the
+HTMLRewriter, you can attach handlers using the

-[data-i18n-key] selector (see the documentation for more advanced usage) to parse all elements that require translation with a single class,
+[data-i18n-key] selector (refer to the HTMLRewriter documentation for more advanced usage) to locate all elements with the

-ElementHandler.
+data-i18n-key attribute, which means that they must be translated.
+Any matching element will be passed to an instance of your

+ElementHandler class, which will contain the translation logic.
 With the created instance of

 HTMLRewriter, the